linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </body>
 <body style="background-color:powderblue;">
 <p style="font-family:courier;"><i>

 While some concertgoers hit the ground, others forced their way to the crowded exits, shoving through narrow gates, trampling one another, and climbing over fences.
 They had little cover and no easy way to escape.
 Those who were not hurt hid behind concession stands or crawled under parked cars.
 The scene was pure chaos.
 Bodies were lying on the artificial turf installed in front of the stage, and people were screaming and crying.
-The sound of people running on the bleachers added to the confusion, leading some of the people still present to suspect the concert was being invaded with multiple shooters.
+The sound of people running on the bleachers added to the confusion, leading some of the people still present to suspect the concert was being invaded with multiple shooters. <br><br>
-<br><br>

 At 10:14 p.m., an officer said on his radio that he was pinned down against a wall on Las Vegas Boulevard with 40 to 50 people."We can't worry about the victims," an officer said at 10:15 p.m.
 "We need to stop the shooter before we have more victims.
-Anybody have eyes on him ... stop the shooter."
+Anybody have eyes on him ... stop the shooter." <br><br>

- <br><br>

-Police frantically tried to locate the shooter and determine whether the gunfire was coming from Mandalay Bay or the neighboring Luxor hotel.
+Police frantically tried to locate the shooter and determine whether the gunfire was coming from <a href="https://www.google.com/maps/search/mandalay+bay+hotel+luxor+hotel/@36.0924795,-115.1786158,17z/data=!3m1!4b1" target="_blank">Mandalay Bay or the neighboring Luxor hotel</a>.
 Every second was precious.
 Any time wasted looking in the wrong hotel resulted in more time to reload and unleash a volley of bullets on the terrified crowd below.
 <br>
 <div class="image">
 <center><img src="{{ site.url }}/assets/img/runningCops.jpg" alt="Police taking cover" ></center>